John Barnard Jenkins: Burgeoning nationalism

 Upon his arrival at his new school, Jenkins quickly grew disillusioned with what the school was teaching.
 He noted "On arrival ...
 I expected to learn about Welsh history.
 But it wasn't taught.
 We were taught about King Alfred and the blackened cakes and Bruce and the spider ... but we weren't taught about the things that really mattered to us, such as where we lived and how we got to where we were."
 He became increasingly interested in Welsh history, often exploring churches and ruins in his free time to learn more.
-One particular discovery shaped his mindset during this period; in school he was taught that Christianity had been introduced to Britain by Augustine in 597 AD, but soon discovered local Christian relics that pre-dated this.
+One particular discovery shaped his mindset during this period; in school he was taught that Christianity had been introduced to Britain by Augustine in 597 AD, but soon discovered an inscription dedicated to Saint Gwladys near Gelligaer that pre-dated this.
 This led him to discern that "the policy was to rubbish the older Celtic Church and replace it with an English-centric one."
 Jenkins would draw the conclusion that the Venerable Bede, one of the most noted historians of the period, had "simply ignored the facts.
 And why?
 For reasons of political power.
 To promote the idea that the barbarous British natives had been tamed by the Anglo-Saxon."

 Jenkins began considering himself a loner at school, often finding himself uninterested in the same pastimes that his classmates followed, such as football.
 In later life, he reflected that he may have experienced the beginning of "what I now believe were homosexual tendencies" and had a brief encounter with a fellow pupil but rejected his advances.
 Jenkins struggled at the school; the only subject in which he performed well was English literature and, at 13, he decided to leave Bargoed Grammar School.
 He secured an apprenticeship with a local blacksmith in Bargoed, replacing the gates and fences on local farms that had been stripped for materials during the war effort.
 He also joined the local junior marching band where he played the drum.
 In his spare time, Jenkins became engrossed in reading books on Welsh history, forming the conclusion that the nation had been "downtrodden".
 He worked at the blacksmith's for more than two years before taking a better paid position at Lysaght steelworks in Newport.
 However, the increased travel time meant that Jenkins had to catch a bus by 4:30 am and would often not return home until 7:30 pm.